HorizenOfficial/developer-horizen-global/docs/introduction/Sidechain-SDK-extension.rst

 - ``public long fee()``
   Returns the fee to be paid to execute this transaction.

-- ``public long timestamp()``
-  Returns the timestamp of the transaction creation.
-  As a good practice, timestamp should be created outside transaction, passed in the transaction's constructor, and returned here.

 - ``public byte transactionTypeId()``
   Returns the type of this transaction.
 Each custom transaction must have its own unique type.